How to Use the Budget Tool

 Bank Accounts

-In the Weekly View, scroll down to the Bank Accounts section (purple header).
+On the monthly worksheet, use the Bank Accounts section.
 This tracks your account balances:

 1. Enter the account name (e.g., "Checking", "Savings")